-All children from Year 1 follow the 2014 National Curriculum:
+All children from Year 1 follow the 2016 National Curriculum:

-- English; Mathematics; Science; History; Geography; Physical Education; Computing; Design Technology; Art and Design; Languages and Music. - Religious Education will follow guidelines from Cornwall Council County 2014 Syllabus. - The school curriculum has been revised extensively in order to cover the up-to-date guidance using the Inspire Curriculum and Abacus. - \circ The Curriculum Map can be seen on the school website under the Policy section.
+- English; Mathematics; Science; History; Geography; Physical Education; Computing; Design Technology; Art and Design; Languages and Music. - o Religious Education will follow guidelines from Cornwall Council County 2014 Syllabus. - o The Curriculum Map is available to view in school

 The following pages provide a summary of the main Curriculum areas.

 These are taught in two ways: as separate subjects, and together using a cross curricular approach.